webdriverio-community/node-edgedriver/README.md

 EDGEDRIVER_AUTO_INSTALL=1 npm i
 ```

 To get a list of available CLI options run `npx edgedriver --help`.
-By default this package tries to find the Mircosoft Edge version installed on a given system, You can also use the environment variable `EDGEDRIVER_VERSION` to determine a custom version to be installed when running in CLI, e.g.:
+By default this package tries to find the Mircosoft Edge version installed on a given system.
+If you prefer to have it install a custom EdgeDriver version you can define the environment variable `EDGEDRIVER_VERSION` when running in CLI, e.g.:

 ```sh
 $ npm i edgedriver